GOKULRAM-K/AgroAI/readme.txt

 USAGE:
 ********
-you can load an AI model (in mycase a plant disease detection AI) and upload a picture to the application the trained ml model (.h5 file) will predict the disease and sent the pridiction to gemini ai to generate content abour it.
+you can load an AI model (in this case a plant disease detection AI) and upload a picture to the application the trained ml model (.h5 file) will predict the disease and sent the prediction to gemini ai to generate content about it.

 LANGUAGE:
 *********